-In this paper, we have presented a virtualization-capable μ -kernel OS architecture for BG/P. Our architecture consists of a virtualization-capable $\mu\text{-kernel}$ and a user-level VMM component running atop.
-The μ -kernel also supports running applications natively.
+In this paper, we have presented a virtualization-capable $\mu$ -kernel OS architecture for BG/P. Our architecture consists of a virtualization-capable $\mu$ -kernel and a user-level VMM component running atop.
+The $\mu$ -kernel also supports running applications natively.
 Our L4-based prototype successfully virtualizes Kittyhawk Linux with support for virtualized collective and torus network devices.
 First experiences and experiments show that our VMM still takes a substantial performance hit.
 However, we believe that, pending optimizations, our approach poses an interesting OS alternative for Supercomputers, providing the convenience of a fully-featured commodity OS software stack, while also promising to satisfy the need for low latency and scalability of a HPC system.
 This research used resources of the Argonne Leadership Computing Facility at Argonne National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under contract DE-AC02-06CH11357.
 The infrastructure presented herein is part of the the projects L4Ka and Kittyhawk.
-Software is open source and can be downloaded from l4ka.org and kittyhawk.bu.edu.
+The software is open source and can be downloaded from $\mathsf{I4ka.org}$ and $\mathsf{kittyhawk.bu.edu}.$